Ficool

 Chapter 63 - 63.
 The Village Moves On

-The village woke up sore.
+The village woke up as if coming out of a nightmare.

 By midmorning, the whole place was moving.
 Builders shouted for lumber.
 Children ran water and messages.
 Old men straightened bent nails on whatever flat rock was nearby.
 Hunters hauled the last of the monster carcasses to Cecil and Grom, who were already elbow deep in turning horror into meat and trade goods.